 Ms. Durrans grew up in San Francisco, where she attended Convent of the Sacred Heart High School.
 She then moved across the country, and earned a B.A. in English Literature from Boston University in 1993.
 She returned to the Bay Area to attend law school, and currently resides in Belmont with her family.

 Ms. Durrans is admitted to practice law in the State of California, and the Northern District of California.
 She is a member of the San Mateo County Bar Association and has served on its board since 2012.
 She is currently the President of the Association.
 She is also on the Board of Directors of the Women Lawyers Section of the San Mateo County Bar Association and served as Chair in 2008.
-Ms. Durrans was named a Super Lawyer by San Francisco Magazine in 2012 – 2018.
+Ms. Durrans was named a Super Lawyer by San Francisco Magazine in 2012 – 2020.

 Ms. Durrans currently volunteers with the San Mateo County Legal Aid Society, a non-profit organization offering individual representation to those in need.